Pairs figure skating brings a curious emotion to Beijing: Joy

 With the bigger questions in the air, Cain-Gribble, 26, joined those advocating raising the age for eligibility.
 “I definitely think so,” she said, “because I think that you need to be at an age when you’re able to make decisions on your own and be accountable and be able to know what is right and what is wrong, and not just be relying on those people that are encouraging you.”
 She added that it would allow “also to be able to give skaters a chance to allow the body to develop naturally.”

 The thorniness of those issues contrasted with the uplifting simplicity of what Sui said of competitors Evgenia Tarasova and Vladimir Morozov, who stand in second after a smashing 84.25.
-“I think it’s a wonderful thing,” Sui said, “to compete with each other and we are improving because of each other.”
+“I think it’s a wonderful thing,” Sui said, “to compete with each other, and we are improving because of each other.”

-Even the idea that Sui and Cong led after the short program at PyeongChang 2018, and finished with a silver to the German team of Aljona Savchenko and Bruno Massot, fades here.
-“I think each competition for us is different,” Sui said, “and we have different expectations, but this time the Olympics is held in Beijing and it’s completely different for us because we are competing in our home country.”
+Even the idea that Sui and Han led after the short program at PyeongChang 2018, and finished with a silver to the German team of Aljona Savchenko and Bruno Massot, fades here.
+“I think each competition for us is different,” Sui said, “and we have different expectations, but this time the Olympics is held in Beijing, and it’s completely different for us because we are competing in our home country.”

 It “encourages us to perform better,” she said.